 As we have always maintained, through the programme it was important to not let your attempts to motivate your child to work lead to tears (theirs or yours).
 Liaising with the teacher was an important part of helping you or your child, if they were not responding or struggling.
 This is something we would encourage again in the future.
-The teachers checked in with their groups and took 'registers' to ensure lessons were being accessed and tasks completed.

 If you have any questions or queries about anything that is included here, please do not hesitate to contact your child's form teacher or the Deputy Head (Academic), Ed Callaway ecallaway@widfordlodge.co.uk.